paulohenriquevn/aws-solutions-architect/README.md

   - **D:** O SNS é projetado para notificação e publicação-assinatura, não para buffering de dados para processamento.

 ### Question #229

-**Texto original:**
-A company manages its own Amazon EC2 instances that run MySQL databases.
-The company is manually managing replication and scaling as demand increases or decreases.
-The company needs a new solution that simplifies the process of adding or removing compute capacity to or from its database tier as needed.
-The solution also must offer improved performance, scaling, and durability with minimal effort from operations.
-Which solution meets these requirements?
-A. Migrate the databases to Amazon Aurora Serverless for Aurora MySQL.
-B. Migrate the databases to Amazon Aurora Serverless for Aurora PostgreSQL.
-C. Combine the databases into one larger MySQL database.
-Run the larger database on larger EC2 instances.
-D. Create an EC2 Auto Scaling group for the database tier.
-Migrate the existing databases to the new environment.

-**Tradução:**
 Uma empresa gerencia suas próprias instâncias Amazon EC2 que executam bancos de dados MySQL.
 A empresa está gerenciando manualmente a replicação e o escalonamento à medida que a demanda aumenta ou diminui.
 A empresa precisa de uma nova solução que simplifique o processo de adicionar ou remover capacidade computacional no tier de banco de dados conforme necessário.
 A solução também deve oferecer desempenho, escalabilidade e durabilidade aprimorados com o mínimo de esforço operacional.
 Qual solução atende a esses requisitos?
 A. Migrar os bancos de dados para Amazon Aurora Serverless para Aurora MySQL.